GsDevKit/GsDevKit_home/README.md

 ##FAQs
 ######1. *If I am already using gsDevKitHome, why should I consider moving to GsDevKit_home?*

-1. Local git clones for each of the git-based repositories used in GsDevKit_home are created to reduce the reliance on network connectivity for builds.
-[Click here to read more about local git clones.][4]

-2. GsDevKit_home has been made more modular with separate git projects to manage the tODE client and GemSton servers.
-[Click here to read more about modularity.][3]
+1. GsDevKit_home has been made more modular with separate git projects for the tODE client and GemStone servers.

- - project-specific files like session descriptions, tODE scripts and customized `system.conf` files are in a separate git project [(GsDevKit_local_sys][5]).
+ - project-specific (private) files like session descriptions, tODE scripts and customized `system.conf` files are located in a separate git project [(GsDevKit_local_sys][5]).
 The `_local_sys` project can be stored in a private [BitBucket repository][6], allowing you to isolate your teams private data from the other publicly supported GsDevKit_home scripts.
  - modules can be created for development clients like Jade and GemTools
  - modules can be created for production tools like DaemonTools, Monit, Apache, nginx, lightppd, etc.

+   [Click here to read more about modularity.][3]

+2. Local git clones for each of the git-based repositories used in GsDevKit_home are created to reduce the reliance on network connectivity for builds.

+   [Click here to read more about local git clones.][4]

 3. Better support for Windows users.
 The GsDevKit_home client scripts are exactly the same for Windows, Linux and OSX users.

+   [Click here to read more about GsDevKit_home client installation][7]

 ######2. *testing 1 to 3*